SyysBiir/react-terminal-logger/README.md

 [![npm](https://img.shields.io/npm/v/github-buttons)](https://www.npmjs.com/package/react-terminal-logger)
 > Simple console logger for react and react-native

+## New Features!
+ - Saving logs to a file (optional)
+ - Short alias for console.log

 ## Getting Started
 To install the module, run the following in the command line:
 ```bash